Icinga/icinga2/doc/7-migrating-from-icinga-1x.md

 ## <a id="configuration-migration"></a> Configuration Migration

-The Icinga 2 configuration format introduces plenty of behavioral changes.
+The Icinga 2 configuration format introduces plenty of behavioural changes.
 In order to ease migration from Icinga 1.x,
 Icinga 2 ships its own config migration script.